List of awards and nominations received by Rosamund Pike

-This is a list of awards and nominations received by English actress and producer Rosamund Pike.
-She has received numerous accolades including a Primetime Emmy Award, Golden Globe Award and British Independent Film Award as well as nominations for an Academy Award, two BAFTA Awards, Critics' Choice Movie Award, and two Screen Actors Guild Awards.
+English actress and producer Rosamund Pike has received numerous accolades, including a Primetime Emmy Award, Golden Globe Award and British Independent Film Award as well as nominations for an Academy Award, two BAFTA Awards, Critics' Choice Movie Award, and two Actor Awards.

-She gained prominence and acclaim for her leading role as Amy Dunne in the David Fincher directed psychological thriller Gone Girl (2013) for which she received nominations for the Academy Award for Best Actress, BAFTA Award for Best Actress, Golden Globe Award for Best Actress in a Motion Picture – Drama, and Screen Actors Guild Award for Outstanding Performance by a Female Actor in a Leading Role.
+She gained prominence and acclaim for her leading role as Amy Dunne in the David Fincher directed psychological thriller Gone Girl (2013) for which she received nominations for the Academy Award for Best Actress, BAFTA Award for Best Actress, Golden Globe Award for Best Actress in a Motion Picture – Drama, and Actor Award for Outstanding Performance by a Female Actor in a Leading Role.
 She won the Golden Globe Award for Best Actress – Motion Picture Comedy or Musical for her role as Marla Grayson in the dark comedy thriller I Care a Lot (2020).
 She also received Golden Globe Award nominations for her roles in A Private War (2019) and Saltburn (2023), the latter of which she received a nomination for the BAFTA Award for Best Actress in a Supporting Role.